 “There are so many resources out there.
 Think outside the box when it comes to what you can bring and offer, too.”

-Sarah will play host this fall as her microschool begins classes after Labor Day.
-Although relatively close in age, some kids will be a little older, serving as role models for the younger, creating a supportive environment she hopes one day will become a model for other microschoolers.
+Sarah will be a host for her microschool classes and although most students are relatively close in age, some kids will be a little older, serving as role models for the younger, creating a supportive environment she hopes one day will become a model for other microschoolers.

 And while some parents are using microschooling, pod-learning, and homeschooling as a temporary solution, Sarah is increasingly optimistic that this little start-up will become a permanent fixture of her community.
 It took a lot–a global pandemic, for one–but Sarah is nearly past her old image of homeschooling.
 She’s let her “least likely to homeschool” persona take a backseat to “most likely to do whatever is right for her kids.”